MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-usage-rights.md

 If you do need an attached document to retain the original protection, see [Secure document collaboration by using Azure Information Protection](secure-collaboration-documents.md).

+> [!NOTE]
-Note: If you see references to **DecryptAttachmentFromPortal**, this parameter is now deprecated for [Set-IRMConfiguration](/powershell/module/exchange/encryption-and-certificates/set-irmconfiguration).
+> If you see references to **DecryptAttachmentFromPortal**, this parameter is now deprecated for [Set-IRMConfiguration](/powershell/module/exchange/encryption-and-certificates/set-irmconfiguration).
 Unless you have previously set this parameter, it is not available.
+>
 ## Automatically encrypt PDF documents with Exchange Online

 When Exchange Online uses the new capabilities for Office 365 Message Encryption, you can automatically encrypt unprotected PDF documents when they are attached to an encrypted email.
 The document inherits the same permissions as those for the email message.
 To enable this configuration, set **EnablePdfEncryption $True** with [Set-IRMConfiguration](/powershell/module/exchange/encryption-and-certificates/set-irmconfiguration).